Barking

 Some dogs bark because they are afraid or anxious around something (like a vacuum cleaner or leaf blower).
 In these cases, it is especially important that you be patient.
 To help these dogs conquer their fears, we suggest using a method called de-sensitization and counter-conditioning.
 The point is to change your dog’s emotional reaction from “that’s scary” to “good things happen when I see (scary object)”.
 To accomplish this, you pair what the dog is afraid of with treats, introducing the feared object in baby steps.
 For example, if your dog is afraid of vacuum cleaners, take out the vacuum cleaner, treat, treat, treat, and treat again, and put the vacuum cleaner back without even turning it on.
 Once the dog gets excited to see the vacuum cleaner because he knows he is going to get treats, bring the vacuum cleaner out and turn it on for two seconds, treat, treat, treat, and put it back.
 Progress to normal vacuuming as gradually as necessary so that your dog is always comfortable and happy to see the vacuum cleaner.

 With this type of training, correct timing is essential.
 Your dog must see the “scary thing” and THEN you give treats.
 This creates a “scary thing = treats are coming” association.
-If you are continually feeding treats before the scary thing appears in an attempt to keep the dog distracted, you risk creating a “treats = a scary thing is about to happen” association.
-Our webinar on desensitization and counterconditioning
+If you are continually feeding treats before the scary thing appears to keep the dog distracted, you risk creating a “treats = a scary thing is about to happen” association.
+Our webinar on desensitization and counterconditioning can help you better understand the process.

 Barking at Sounds